hans-rickardt/WiFi-connected-PyPilot/README.md

 My plan for this project is to to do and WiFi connected PyPilot

-Motor controller is based on but have removed the display that I don’t need. https://github.com/McNugget6750/pypilot/tree/master/arduino/motor
+Motor controller is based on the link below, but have removed the display that I don’t need. https://github.com/McNugget6750/pypilot/tree/master/arduino/motor

 To keep it simple I decided to use the same Adruino Nano and the serial port RX, TX conneced to an WiFI capable controller ESP-01S using Ardruino “exampleWiFiTelnetToSerial.ino”.